-Learn more about ABE/GED® and ESL/Life Skills
+Learn more about ABE/GED® and ELL/Life Skills

 The Adult Education Department at Northeast offers the following services:

 - Instruction in basic skills such as reading, writing, and mathematics (ABE)